liujl93/academic-kickstart/content/post/rcpp/index.md

 ```{r}
             dyn.load("filename.so")
 ```
+Refer to this [notebook](http://liujl93.github.io/files/exercise_1a.html) for a complete implementation.

 ## .C()
 A good implementation of the function .C() can be found in the R package [bdmiso](https://www.stat.colostate.edu/~wanghn/Rpackages/bdmiso_0.9.tar.gz), which is developed by Dr. Ela Sienkiewicz from CSU.